 Social aspects of ageing across the life-course

-Cluster Leads: Professor Simon Biggs and Associate Professor Helen Dickinson
+Cluster Leads: Professor Simon Biggs and Professor Andrew Dawson

 Global trends reveal that people are generally living longer, wealthier and healthier lives.
 There are relatively fewer younger adults while numbers of the very old are rapidly increasing and education and retirement tend to occupy more of our time than that of our predecessors.
 Consequently, the major points of transition over the life-course are changing to reflect wider perspectives which encompass different experiences for different people at different points in time.
 The population is more diverse than ever before, reflecting various cultures and social groups who have wide-ranging perspectives about what it means to age.
 This research cluster focuses on exploring how age is socially and culturally constructed across adulthood, from midlife into deep old age, and examines how particular aspects of ageing are emphasised in terms of social policy intervention, interpretation and innovation.